Student-centric advice and objective recommendations

 Previously, only payments on Direct Loans and Direct Consolidation Loans could count toward the 120 qualifying payments for forgiveness.
 Payments made on loans from the Federal Family Education Loan (FFEL) program and the Federal Perkins Loan program were not eligible.

-Now, FFEL payments are eligible, and any loans that gained eligibility by consolidation now offer retroactive eligibility to payments made before the consolidation took place.
+Under this temporary program, FFEL payments were eligible, and any loans that gained eligibility by consolidation offered retroactive eligibility to payments made before the consolidation took place.
 This change will affect payments retroactive to October 1, 2007.
 The Department of Education estimates that the average borrower could receive 23 additional qualifying payments.

 Summary of Biden’s changes

-- Payments made on FFEL and Perkins loans now retroactively count towards PSLF if you consolidate them
+• Under this temporary program, payments made on FFEL and Perkins loans now retroactively counted towards PSLF if you consolidate them

 Source: U.S. Department of Education

-For the time being, these expansions to the program are only temporary, and any borrower who wants to take advantage of them will have to do so before October 31, 2022.
-It is possible that the Department of Education will roll out a more comprehensive and long-term solution before then, but these rules are only applicable until that date.
+Any borrower who wanted to take advantage of this program had to do it before October 31, 2022.
+It is possible that the Department of Education will roll out a more comprehensive and long-term solution in the future.
+However, these rules were only applicable until that date.

 Additional targeted forgiveness